5 Tips To Keep Natural Garlands and Holiday Greenery Fresh Longer

 THE FARMHOUSE

-I’m a big fan of using natural greenery for holiday décor.
+I’m a big fan of decorating with natural greenery for the holiday season.
 There’s just no replacing the real thing.
-But unfortunately natural garlands and greenery don’t usually make it from Thanksgiving to Christmas without getting pretty crispy.
+But unfortunately fresh garlands, live wreaths, and evergreen boughs don’t usually make it from Thanksgiving to Christmas without getting pretty crispy and wilting.
 In years past we’ve had pine needles littering the floor with two weeks left until Christmas.
-Well, we’ve wised up and learned some tricks for keeping natural garlands and greenery fresh for longer, and we’re sharing them today.
+Well, we’ve wised up and learned some tricks for keeping natural greenery fresh for longer, and we’re sharing them today.

 Cathy’s sweater, flower still life art, more kitchen sources

-Every year I pick up wreaths and garlands at Costco or our local nursery (or both this year).
-I’m not really particular on species, just as long as they’re green, smell like the forest, and bring lots of holiday cheer.
-Last week on the day before Thanksgiving, Garrett braved Costco to buy a few more garlands for me and we started decorating over the weekend.
+Every year I pick up fresh evergreen garlands and wreaths at Costco or our local nursery (or both this year).
+I’m not really particular on species, just as long as they’re evergreen, smell like the forest, and bring lots of holiday cheer.
+Last week on the day before Thanksgiving, Garrett braved Costco to buy a few more fresh garlands for me and we started decorating over the weekend.
 I’ll share more of our decor later, but for now, let’s talk about how we’re going to keep our natural greenery fresh for as long as possible.

 Tips for keeping natural garlands and greenery fresh

 Homes are dry and warm in the winter, and just not that hospitable for cut greenery.
-So store garlands, wreaths, and holiday greens outside (or another cool location like a basement or garage) and out of the sun until you’re ready to hang them.
+So when you bring your fresh Christmas greenery home, store them outdoors or in another cool place like a basement or garage.
+A refrigerator works great too!
+The goal here is to keep your live garlands, wreaths, and holiday greens cool and out of the sun until you’re ready to hang them.

 Over the weekend, I shared a video of my garlands taking a ‘bath’ in our bathtub on Instagram and got so many questions.
 Yes, you really should soak natural greenery!
-Set garlands and wreaths in a room-temperature bath for a few hours or up to 24 hours to rehydrate them before hanging.
-If you’re making your own wreaths, this step is best done before assembling.
-Bonus: if your greenery isn’t assembled yet or if you have the patience to track down the base of every stem (which I never do), give the stems a diagonal cut just like you would fresh flowers before dunking them in the bath.
+Set fresh evergreen garlands and wreaths in a room-temperature bath for a few hours or up to 24 hours to soak up as much water and moisture as possible before hanging.
+If you’re making your own DIY wreaths with cedar and pine and other greenery, this step is best done before assembling.
+Bonus: if you're taking the DIY route and your greenery isn’t assembled yet, cut the stems at a 45 degree angle just like you would fresh flowers before dunking them in the bath.
 That will help them hydrate better.

 Three // Placement

-Hanging natural wreaths and garlands outside in the cool (assuming you don’t live in sunny tropics) is the best, but second to that is anywhere in the house that’s out of the sun and in a cooler room.
-Basically you want to avoid positioning these near operational fireplaces, on the hood vent, above heaters, or anywhere that’s particularly drafty (basically all the best places 🤨).
+Hanging natural wreaths, live garlands, and fresh greenery outside in the cool (assuming you don’t live in sunny tropics) is the best, but second to that is anywhere in the house that’s out of direct sunlight and in a cooler room.
+Basically you want to minimize water loss so avoid positioning these near operational fireplaces, on the hood vent, near heat vents, or anywhere that’s particularly drafty (basically all the best places 🤨).
 Not to say you can’t place them there, but be forewarned that they will crisp up realll quick.

 Cathy’s sweater, chandelier, drapes